 If your TV looks great but sounds flat, what you need is a soundbar.
 The very best soundbars can pack great, meaty sound into a package small enough to sit in front of your TV.
-They might also boast wireless subwoofers, Bluetooth, 4K-friendly HDMI inputs and even Dolby Atmos audio.
+They might also boast wireless subwoofers, Bluetooth, 4K-friendly HDMI inputs and even support Dolby Atmos audio with upfiring speakers.

 These are our picks of the best soundbars for a range of different budgets.
 All of them are simple to install and will avoid the need for lots of speakers and cables cluttering up your living room.

-The Sonos Beam is a smaller, cheaper TV speaker than the Sonos Playbar and Playbase.
-It comes with a few additions to its spec sheet, including an HDMI connection and voice control assistant, initially Amazon Alexa, but Google Assistant and Apple Siri will follow.
+Judging on a sound-per-pound basis, the Sonos Beam is currently the best soundbar you can buy.
+It comes with a few additions to its spec sheet, compared to the Sonos Playbar and Playbase, including an HDMI connection and voice control assistance from Amazon Alexa and Google Assistant with Apple Siri to follow.

 This is an affordable soundbar that most could find space for, and that could transform your listening experience.
 The width, depth and three-dimensionality of the presentation smashes expectations.
 You really don't need to spend another £300 for the Playbar – this should meet most people's needs perfectly.

 We originally tested This JBL soundbar at £150, but you can now pick one up for just £99, proof that there are some fine soundbars to be had for little money.
 Connectivity includes a single ARC-enable HDMI output, an optical digital input and Bluetooth.

 Given its petite size, the scale of the JBL's sound is a little restricted, but it still delivers a confident, full-bodied upgrade to your telly’s speakers.
 There's plenty of detail, clear dialogue and punchy, rich bass at the bottom end too.